lanceHEN/NFL-Schedule-MIP/README.md

 - Print the resulting schedule

 ## Customization
-- Adjust model parameters or constants in `config/config.py`
+- Adjust league info in `config/config.py`
-- Modify constraints or objectives in `model/scheduler.py`
 - Use `example/get_schedule.py` as a template for downstream analysis or experimentation

 ## Notes